raspberrypi/documentation/configuration/config-txt/video.md

 overscan_bottom=24
 ```

+### hdmi_force_hotplug

+Setting `hdmi_force_hotplug` to `1` pretends that the HDMI hotplug signal is asserted, so it appears that a HDMI display is attached.
+In other words, HDMI output mode will be used, even if no HDMI monitor is detected.

+### hdmi_ignore_hotplug

+Setting `hdmi_ignore_hotplug` to `1` pretends that the HDMI hotplug signal is not asserted, so it appears that a HDMI display is not attached.
+In other words, composite output mode will be used, even if an HDMI monitor is detected.

 ### hdmi_ignore_edid

 Setting `hdmi_ignore_edid` to `0xa5000080` enables the ignoring of EDID/display data if your display does not have an accurate [EDID](https://en.wikipedia.org/wiki/Extended_display_identification_data).
 It requires this unusual value to ensure that it is not triggered accidentally.